awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 **Note**
 This section discusses the use of IAM in AWS CodeBuild\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide Guide*\.
 For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide Guide*\.

-Policies attached to an IAM identity are referred to as identity\-based policies \(IAM polices\)\.
+Policies attached to an IAM identity are referred to as identity\-based policies \(IAM policies\)\.
 Policies attached to a resource are referred to as resource\-based policies\.
 AWS CodeBuild supports identity\-based \(IAM policies\) only\.

 ### Identity\-Based Policies \(IAM Policies\)<a name="identity-based-policies"></a>